KafyMac/To-do-app/README.md

 Made with Firebase databse and google sign in authentication.

+I have also attached a working apk file in this section named "Todo.apk"

 I have attached the source code in this With all the necessary Lib files and Assets associated.

 A few resources to get you started if this is your first Flutter project: